abiola1864/hertie-ml-project_face-mask-detection/README.md

-# hertie-ml-project_rental-price-prediction
-Machine Learning Project Hertie 2021 | Face Mask Detection
+# Machine Learning Project Hertie 2021 | Face Mask Detection

 This repository is from the Machine Learning course project "Face Mask Detection" at the Hertie School of Governance in Berlin.